-In our experiments, we use Open AI GPT models by Open AI and Llama 3 by Meta [Rozière et al., 2023].
+In our experiments, we use Open AI Generative Pre-trained Transformer (GPT) models by Open AI and Llama 3 by Meta [Rozière et al. 2023].
 GPT models are auto-regressive transformer models that have the decoder-only architecture as opposed to the original full encoder-decoder transformer.
 They are pre-trained on both text and code and excel at sequence-to-sequence generative tasks, including code-to-code, text-to-code, and code-to-text.